ring-lang/ring/extensions/README.md

 The RingFastPro folder contains functions for bytes/list processing

 The RingNAPPGUI folder contains the Ring binding to NAPPGUI (Cross-Platform C SDK)

+The RingPDFGen folder contains the Ring binding to PDFGen library